shaunpalmer/At-Your-Services/README.md

 # At Your Service WordPress Plugin

-A feature-rich, scalable, and customizable plugin designed specifically for service-based businesses like Services Pro cleaning, gardeners, plumbers, and similar industries.
+A feature-rich, scalable, and customizable plugin designed specifically for service-based businesses like Services Pro cleaning, industries.
 This plugin offers lead generation, job management, invoicing, and much more, all built on top of WordPress's flexible architecture.

+At Your Service is a flexible WordPress plugin designed for service-based businesses like cleaning, gardeners, plumbers, and more.
+It offers lead generation, job management, invoicing, and custom post types.
+With Gutenberg service blocks and shortcode support, users can easily create and manage forms.
+The plugin is built on modern PHP practices, ensuring scalability and maintainability.
+It includes dynamic pricing calculations, making it perfect for instant quotes.
+The architecture is extensible, allowing for easy integration of additional features like CRM and subscription services.
+It is optimized for mobile and supports internationalization with built-in translation files.
+At Your Service is the go-to solution for businesses looking to streamline operations and enhance customer management within WordPress.

 ## Contents